tcr55/Agent-Based-Modeling-Of-Syn-Notch/README.md

 # Agent-Based-Modeling-Of-Syn-Notch
-Five models for egent based modeling of Syn-Notch and Delta-Notch signaling in cells are provided.
+Five models for agent based modeling of Syn-Notch and Delta-Notch signaling in cells are provided.

 ------------------------------------------------------------------------------------------------------------------------------------